LikhitaSree52/Altar_Creation/MANAGER_PRESENTATION_GUIDE.md

 # Manager Presentation Guide - 3D Room Designing Altar Builder

+> **Note:** The codebase is now clean and only contains essential files for frontend and backend.
+All unnecessary files and unused models have been removed for maintainability and clarity.

 ## 🎯 Quick Project Summary (30 seconds)

 **What we built**: A web application that lets users create digital altar designs for memorial purposes.